benkuper/BenTo/README.md

 - Windows (x64):  http://benjamin.kuperberg.fr/download/bento/BenTo-win-x64-bleedingedge.zip

+Additionally, you can download a set of example scripts that you can then use as Script Blocks in the software : http://benjamin.kuperberg.fr/download/bento/BenTo-Example-Scripts.zip

 ## Building the software

 BenTo is built on top of the JUCE frameworks.
 You can find more infos about it there : http://www.juce.com